 - Ultrawide Monitor Buying Guide: 12 Things To Consider

-Like Two Monitors in One
+Like Two Monitors In One

 What exactly is an ultrawide monitor?
 For context, if you turn back the clock a few decades back, you will learn that the CRT TVs of yore employed a 4:3 aspect ratio, lending to a more squarish look.
 Back to the present, most of the screens used today have a 16:10 or 16:9 aspect ratio.
-Touted as widescreen, it now has proportions that make it more of a rectangle.
+Touted as a widescreen, it now has proportions that make it more of a rectangle.

 Ultrawide uses a 21:9 ratio, which is equivalent to what is being used in many cinemas today.
 This is fitting because most movies are shot in the same aspect ratio, which makes this kind of monitor perfect for the movie enthusiast.
 They no longer have to deal with the black bars on the top and bottom of the screen, as the screen can now be filled with the whole picture.

 Since it has not yet taken over many people’s desk space, the ultrawide monitor can elicit interesting reactions the first time people see them.
 But it can also be a productivity beast.
 It is akin to having two 4:3 screens glued together.
 The great thing about that is you do not have chunky bezels splitting the middle of your screen.
 This changes the game because you can now arrange windows in a manner other than splitting them in half.
 You have the option to lay three of them side by side.

 No matter what the size or shape of your monitor is, the main thing that will determine the screen estate is the resolution.
 It is the number of pixels that a screen can display.
 Having a higher one allows you to show finer details.